grafana/plugin-tools/docusaurus/docs/publish-a-plugin/publish-or-update-a-plugin.md

 ### Do plugin signatures expire?

 - Plugin signatures do not currently expire.

+### How are plugins deprecated?

+- Refer to the Grafana Labs [Plugin Deprecation Policy](https://grafana.com/legal/plugin-deprecation/) to learn more about the plugin deprecation process.

 ### What source code URL formats are supported?